-Your WRS retirement benefit may be affected by the transition from the monthly payroll to the biweekly payroll if:
+Your WRS retirement benefit may be affected by the transition to the biweekly payroll from the monthly payroll if:

-- You are separating from service with UW System during one the next two fiscal years (2023, or 2024); - You are including fiscal year 2022 as one of your highest years of earnings for WRS purposes; and - You are eligible for the WRS formula benefit.
+- You are separating from service from the Universities of Wisconsin between June 15, 2024 and February 15, 2025; - You are including fiscal year 2022 as one of your highest years of earnings for WRS purposes; and - You are eligible for the WRS formula benefit.

-The final calculation, which is done after you separate from service, may change the method your benefit is calculated from money purchase to formula, so you may want to apply for this program even if your benefit may initially be money purchase.
+The final calculation, which is done after you separate from service, may change the method your benefit is calculated from money purchase to formula, so you may want to apply for this program even if your benefit may initially be greater under the money purchase method.